To slow mass migration, stop the illicit capital flight from poor to rich countries.

 3. Here too, investors are relatively indifferent to the return they obtain and are merely looking to garage their wealth.
 Some of New York’s new high-rise condominiums have been called “safety deposit boxes with a view”.

-This article was also featured at National Review.
+This article was also featured at National Review and New Geography.